-As an engineer who chooses to work abroad, you need to make sure that your qualifications are recognised in other countries.
+As an engineer who chooses to work abroad, it’s important to find out which qualifications are recognised abroad.

 International qualifications are important if you decide to work as an engineer overseas.
 A UK degree is generally recognised globally.
-However, you may find that your Honours degree is considered inferior in some places as Masters degrees are much more common in some countries, such as the USA.
+However, you may find that your honours degree is considered inferior in some places as a master’s degree is much more common in some countries, such as the USA.

-If you are coming to the UK and your qualifications were achieved in another country, you may wish to contact National Recognition Information Centre for the United Kingdom (UK NARIC) who are able to provide information on the equivalency of qualifications and what level they would be considered to be at.
+If you are coming to the UK and your qualifications were achieved in another country, you may wish to contact National Recognition Information Centre for the United Kingdom (UK NARIC [new window]) who are able to provide information on the equivalency of qualifications and what level they would be considered to be at.

 The IET offers three categories of registration for professional engineers who wish to practice within Europe.
 Find out how to extend the recognition of your professional status following acceptance of CEng or IEng.